Association for Financial Markets in Europe

 17 Mar 2023

-Their ask — The organization requests removal of mandatory court approval for asset sales and creditor committees, greater clarity on directors' permitted actions during the three-month filing period, and a safe harbour for directors trying to save companies.
+Message — The organization requests removal of mandatory court approval for asset sales and creditor committees, greater clarity on directors' permitted actions during the three-month filing period, and a safe harbour for directors trying to save companies.
 They want insolvency proceedings that are simpler, more efficient, and more certain.123

-How it helps them — This would enable faster, cheaper insolvency proceedings without navigating court processes.45
+Why — This would enable faster, cheaper insolvency proceedings without navigating court processes.45

-Who loses — Debtors lose protections against rushed asset sales and potential abuse without court oversight.6
+Impact — Debtors lose protections against rushed asset sales and potential abuse without court oversight.6

-Meeting with Axel Voss (Member of the European Parliament, Shadow rapporteur) and
+Meeting with Axel Voss (Member of the European Parliament, Shadow rapporteur) and BUSINESSEUROPE and

 8 Mar 2023 · Corporate Sustainability Due Diligence